bmoneill/mbta2rss/README.md

 - [X] Filters for certain routes in RSS feed using command-line options.
 - [X] Allow the user to use an API key.
 - [X] Export to Markdown instead of RSS.
-- [ ] Only include alerts published after a certain time.
+- [X] Only include alerts active at a certain time.
 - [ ] Convert route schedules to Markdown format.

 ## Usage